grodansparadis/vscp-doc-spec/class2.level1.information1.md

 ----

 ## Type=39 (0x27) - Confirm
-    VSCP_TYPE_INFORMATION_CONFIRM
-This event can be used as a general confirm event for zoned and stream data.
+    VSCP_TYPE_INFORMATION_CONFIRMThis event can be used as a general confirm event for zoned and stream data.

  | Data byte | Description                       |
  | :---------: | -----------                       |